gopika-na/m2x-c-mqtt/README.md

 ```
 m2x_response m2x_some_api_function(m2x_context *ctx, const char *arg1, const char *arg2, ...);
 ```

+Notice that this library wraps the MQTT communications completely: you don't need to do the MQTT connection manually, the library will take care of that for you.
+All you need to do is calling the correct functions.

 Depending the exact function in use, different number of arguments may be present.
 For example, below is a function used to list stream values of a device: